-The steering orbital (Figure 10-12) provides directional control and metering of oil for precise steering control.
+The steering orbitrol (Figure 10-12) provides directional control and metering of oil for precise steering control.
 In the neutral or balance position, when the steering wheel is not turned, the IN port P is connected to the OUT port T and oil from the pump returns to tank (Figure 10-12).
 Oil is locked in the lines by the interacting spool and sleeve.
 Centering springs keep the spool and sleeve in relative position.
-The spool is coupled to the steering wheel and rotates inside the sleeve when the steering wheel is turned.
+The spool is coupled to the steering wheel is turned.
 Corresponding ports in the spool and sleeve align to meter oil from the pump into the steering circuit and also allow return to tank.
 When the sleeve catches up with the spool, oil flow is blocked to the steering cylinder lines, and the available supply from the pump is returned to tank.